Bilbao: Medieval Bilbao

 Ancient walls, which date from around the 11th century, have been discovered below the Church of San Antón.
-Bilbao was founded at the very end of the thirteen century, kick-starting a period in the fourteenth century, during which approximately three-quarters of the Biscayan cities were developed, among them Portugalete in 1323, Ondarroa in 1327, Lekeitio in 1335, and Mungia and Larrabetzu in 1376.
+Bilbao was founded at the very end of the thirteenth century, kick-starting a period in the fourteenth century, during which approximately three-quarters of the Biscayan cities were developed, among them Portugalete in 1323, Ondarroa in 1327, Lekeitio in 1335, and Mungia and Larrabetzu in 1376.
 Diego López V de Haro, then third Lord of Biscay, founded Bilbao through a municipal charter dated in Valladolid on 15 June 1300 and confirmed by King Ferdinand IV of Castile in Burgos, on 4 January 1301.
 Diego López established the new town on the right bank of the Nervión river, on the grounds of the elizate of Begoña and granted it the fuero of Logroño, a compilation of rights and privileges that would prove fundamental to its later development.

 In 1310 María Díaz I de Haro, niece of Diego López V and Lady of Biscay, grants a new municipal charter to the city, which extends its commercial privileges even further, transforming the city in a mandatory stop for all the trade coming from Castile towards the sea.
 This second charter established that the road from Orduña to Bermeo, at the time the most important trade route in the lordship, had to traverse the San Antón Bridge in Bilbao instead of the pass in Etxebarri, as it did until then.
 This strengthened the position of Bilbao as a trading post, in detriment of Bermeo, city which until then had acted as the main port of the territory.
 In addition, Bilbao was granted exclusive rights to all trade between the city and Las Arenas.
 In 1372, John I of Castile strengthened even more the city's position by naming Bilbao a free port and granting it special privileges concerning the trade of iron.
 This caused Bilbao to become an important port, particularly due to its trade with Flanders and Great Britain.

 In 1443 the Church of Saint Anthony the Great was enshrined, having been built in the place of an old alcázar.
 Still today the church is one of the oldest extant buildings of the city.
 On 5 September 1483, the Queen Isabella I of Castile traveled to Bilbao to swear fealty to the fueros of Biscay.
 Her husband, Ferdinand II of Aragon had already done so in 1476 in Gernika.